 Color Filters – Red filter is the Star

-An effective tool that I use a lot are the color filters.
-The red filter especially is one of my favorite since it works so well in darkening the sky.
+An effective tool that I use a lot is the color filters.
+The red filter especially is one of my favorites since it works so well in darkening the sky.
 It’s definitely something to try if you want to get the “dark sky” effect that I extensively use in my architectural images.
 Good news, no banding appears even if you push the effect to quite high values.

 But there are also other useful color filters that you can try: orange, yellow, blue, green.
-You can find them all in B&W Effects and in this release they are very well placed and easy to use, plus very easily adjustable as for hue and intensity.
+You can find them all in BW Effects and in this release they are very well placed and easy to use, plus very easily adjustable as for hue and intensity.
 They can be reached from their dedicated panel, but also in the quick menu.

 100% Loupe View

 Another thing I like to work with, the new loupe used to check the image locally, similar to the one in NIK Silver Efex Pro 2, where you can see the image at 100% zoom without zooming in the main window.

 Background color, Split screen – Before/After View, Collapse Unused Panels

 Some of the other general features that can be very helpful and effective, a few of them new to this edition, are: the possibility to change the background color of the working surface to light/dark grey plus black/white, so you can choose the one that makes the image pop the most; the option to split screen with before/after views or to hide the side panels so you can use more of the screen as active working space.

 Tips: A thing to keep in mind is to duplicate the layer you import into BW Effects 2